h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 Under what circumstances a certain approach will be better?
 When answering that question, consider the following:

-- When your classification or regression problem is making use of a mixed data type - you can only use the Embeddings Transformer (Image Vectorizer) approach.
+- When your classification or regression problem is making use of a mixed data type - you can only use the Embeddings Transformer (Image Vectorizer) approach:

     - When deciding whether to use it with or without fine-tuning, you can consider what was discussed in tasks 2 and 3.
 In general, if your dataset is not similar to the ImageNet dataset or we want to improve the results of our model using ImageNet architectures, we can use fine-tuning.